priyom/calanderd/README.md

 Calander daemon (c).
 This will get all the upcoming Google Calander events and spam them into IRC as time comes.

-This uses https://github.com/martynsmith/node-irc (so npm install irc).
+This uses https://github.com/martynsmith/node-irc (so npm install irc) and https://github.com/moment/moment (npm install --save moment).

 Purpose
 ----